davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - Source:Data streams
 - Destination: S3
 - Browse and choose Stream (from previous demo)
-- Transform: can setup using lamda functions
+- Transform: can setup using lambda functions
 - Convert record format into Parquet or ORC
 - Destination settings:

   - S3 bucket - created or create one
   - Dynamic partitioning
-  - S3 bucket prefix (optional) - default is a data format - can be overriden
+  - S3 bucket prefix (optional) - default is a data format - can be overridden
   - S3 bucket error output prefix (optional) - for errors (/errors)
   - S3 buffer hints - size of buffer before flushing
     - Buffer size, default 5MiB, 1MiB to 128MiB.